casanet/casanet-server/README.md

 Any support for other languages will be welcome.

-## How to use it?
-* Run casa-net server in a home network [see documentation](./backend/README.md).
-* Run casa-net remote server in cloud service [see documentation](https://github.com/casanet/remote-server).

 ## Accessing casanet server from the internet
 The server needs to run on local home network.
 So how does one access it via the local home network?
 How does one get access to the casanet local server from the internet?